rootski-io/rootski/README.md

 - [Eric Riddoch](ericriddoch.info) - Been working on Rootski for 3 years and counting!
 - [Ryan Gardner](https://www.linkedin.com/in/gardner-ryan/) - Helping with all of the legal/business aspects and dabbling in development

+## Friends

+Completed a lot of the Rootski onboarding and chat with us in our [Slack workspace](https://join.slack.com/t/rootskiio/shared_invite/zt-13avx8j84-mocJVx5wFAGNf5wUuy07OA) about miscellanious code questions, careers, advice, etc.

 - [Isaac Robbins](https://www.linkedin.com/in/isaacrobbins/) - Learning and building experience in MLOps and DevOps!

-## Friends

-Completed a lot of the Rootski onboarding or just chat with us in our [Slack workspace](https://join.slack.com/t/rootskiio/shared_invite/zt-13avx8j84-mocJVx5wFAGNf5wUuy07OA) about miscellanious code questions, careers, advice, etc.

 - [Colin Varney](https://www.linkedin.com/in/colin-varney-b7283135/) - Full-stack python guy.
 Is working his first full-time software job!
 - [Fazleem Baig](https://www.linkedin.com/in/fazleem-baig/) - MLOps guy.
 Quite experienced with Python and learning about AWS.
 Working for an AI startup in Canada.
 - [Ayse (Aysha) Arslan](https://www.linkedin.com/in/ayse-seyyide-arslan-5b1594137/) - Learning about all things MLOps.
 Working her first MLE/MLOps job!